Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-Finally, in the third part of ``SpinorCombine," which includes the trailing part of the loop through consecutive pairs of spinor-indexed factors, the combination of the factors in the pair is constructed.
-In particular, if after the operations of the second part, the second index in \(o_{i-1}\) matches the first index in \(o_{i}\), with the former contravariant and the latter covariant, then the algorithm creates a combined product with the first index in \(o_{i-1}\) and the second index in \(o_{i}\).
-If both of \(s_{i-1}, s_{i}\) are indexbrackets (i.e., neither is a spinor metric), then the product of the underlying Lorentz tensors \(j_{i-1}, j_{i} \in I\) is placed in an indexbracket \((j_{i-1} \cdot j_{i})_{o_{{i-1}_{1}} o_{{i}_{2}}}\), where the subscript is short-hand for any parity the indices might have.
-This indexbracket is then multiplied by the coefficients of \(s_{i-1}, s_{i}\) and the sign from the second part of the algorithm in order to ensure the correct coefficient for the new indexbracket, and this indexbracket replaces the pair of factors in the given term of \(\mathcal{E}\).\footnote{This replacement is implemented by setting \(s_{i}\) equal to the new indexbracket and deleting \(s_{i-1}\), and similarly for \(j_{i-1}, j_{i}\) and for \(o_{i-1}, o_{i}\).} If instead, both of \(s_{i-1}, s_{i}\) are spinor metrics, then they are replaced by a spinor metric \(C_{o_{{i-1}_{1}} o_{{i}_{2}}}\) multiplied by the coefficients of the factors and the sign from part 2.
-Finally, if one of \(s_{i-1}, s_{i}\) is an indexbracket and the other is a spinor metric, then the pair is replaced by an indexbracket like that in the pair except with indices \({}_{o_{{i-1}_{1}} o_{{i}_{2}}}\), and the indexbracket is multiplied by the appropriate coefficients as before.
+Finally, if NW-SE convention was achieved, then the product tensor-spinor is constructed.
+This means wrapping the underlying Lorentz tensors in a common indexbracket with the dummy indices eliminated, multiplying by the original coefficients, replacing the old second factor with this new one, and deleting the first factor.
+(If one of the factors is a spinor metric, then it has no underlying Lorentz tensor, but this is handled in an analogous way.)
 After processing every consecutive pair of factors in this manner,\footnote{Notice that the result of an iteration is included in the next pair.} the term being considered in \(\mathcal{E}\) is replaced by the symbolic product of the modified and combined elements of \(S\), the elements of \(S^{c}\), and the coefficient \(c_0\) of the term recorded at the beginning.
 After looping through every term, the program returns the resulting maximally combined, spinor-index-canonicalized \(\mathcal{E}\).
-Detailed pseudo-code for part 3 of ``SpinorCombine" is in Algorithm \ref{alg:spinorcomb3}.
+This third part of ``SpinorCombine'' is shown as pseudo-code in Algorithm \ref{alg:spinorcomb3}.